 - The paper must have a title page (not included in the page count) that includes the principal author’s name, the title of the abstract, the author’s institution, the author’s preferred mailing address, telephone number, and e-mail address.
 (Please use our title page template.)

 - The first page of the abstract must include the full title of the abstract and full name of the principal author with academic degrees listed.

 Awards and Presentation of Papers

-The competition is funded in part by the Eastern and Western States Committees on Trauma, Region 7 Committees on Trauma and the American College of Surgeons.
+The competition is funded by the Eastern and Western States Committees on Trauma, Region 7 Committees on Trauma, and the ACS.

 The first- and second-place papers from both categories will be eligible for publication (after the Annual Meeting) in the Journal of the American College of Surgeons.